czhc/securityhub-remediations/README.md

 5. You must run this workshop in a region support by AWS Cloud9 (https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region), or be comfortable setting up a python3 environment with pip3, ssh, and any text editor.
 6. You should already have GuardDuty enabled on the account, if not follow https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#guardduty_enable-gd
+7. If any of your existing ec2 instances have their tag:Name=RemediationTestTarget then please rename them as instances with this value will be the target for actions during this workshop

 # Modules